 Then, I will go over each client - where I show some more screenshots and analyze how well it works on each platform, as well as platform-dependent features.

 Lastly, have some extra thoughts on some strength and weaknesses of these apps, compared to its competitors.

-The app is created by The Omni Group.
+The app is developed by The Omni Group.
 The company dates back into the earlier days of Apple software development, with being founded in 1992.

-OmniFocus is a product in their lineup since 2008.
+OmniFocus is a product in its lineup since 2008.

 The company provides quick support in multiple languages via e-mail.
 There is also telephone support, which underlines their premium goals.

 They are known to closely work with the community.
 There are semi-closed beta for all new releases, which you can register for free of charge.
 There is also a public forum, and a public Slack workspace.